The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Observations and Methods

 We only use data taken during the night, defined as falling between 23:00 and 11:00 Coordinated Universal Time, since the telescope has consistent and stable beam profiles during these times.\footnote{Better characterising the day time data so that it can be used for science is an active area of research within the collaboration \citep[e.g.,][]{2020JCAP...12..046N,2021ApJS..253....3H}.} We make maps in specific time intervals (detailed in Section~\ref{sec:selection}) using the standard ACT Maximum Likelihood (ML) mapmaker \citep{2020JCAP...12..047A} inside a $2\times2\,\mathrm{deg}^2$ stamp centred on the coordinates of the respective transient, using 10 conjugate gradient steps---enough for the map to converge on the small angular scales relevant for compact sources---and with a downsampling factor of two in the datastream to speed up the map-making process.
+A given map will include one or more individual observations by the telescope that are in the corresponding time range.
+An individual observation is a $\sim$10-minute constant-elevation scan.

 Our matched filter (see Section~\ref{sec:matched-filter}) takes the instrumental beam as input, for which we use an empirically measured beam determined for each combination of detector array and frequency channel, as described in \citet{2020JCAP...12..047A}.
 To briefly summarise the process, nighttime maps of Uranus are azimuthally averaged to obtain the radial beam profile and the harmonic beam window function.
 We use the `jitter' beams \citep{2022JCAP...05..044L}, which include corrections to account for small pointing variations from night to night and are calculated on maps after additional corrections take place due to pointing jitter.
 They also made the small correction for the different response across each frequency passband to the CMB blackbody spectrum and a Rayleigh-Jeans spectrum expected for Uranus.
 Finally, we apply a first-order correction to the harmonic transform of the beam $B(\ell)' = B(\ell \nu_{\rm CMB}/\nu_{\rm syn})$ \citep{2013ApJS..209...17H}, where $\nu_{\rm CMB}$ is the effective band centre of the channel and array for a CMB blackbody spectrum and $\nu_{\rm syn}$ is the effective band centres for a $S(\nu) \propto \nu^{-0.7}$ synchrotron spectrum listed in Table~\ref{tab:freq_channel}.